Kornbread Jeté: Personal life

 Kornbread is a transgender woman.
 She is close friends with Kerri Colby, a fellow Drag Race contestant and trans woman.
 Kornbread has said of Colby, "She's literally walked me through so much of my transition that no one understands how much she's done for me personally.
 She's not my drag mom, but I tell her she's definitely partly my trans mom."

 Kornbread is the drag daughter of Calypso Jeté Balmain who won the first season of Legendary with the House of Balmain.
+Her "drag sister" is Hershii LiqCour-Jeté, who competed on the sixteenth season of Drag Race.

 On September 26, 2022, Kornbread announced via an Instagram post that she had been diagnosed with an early stage adenocarcinoma, a type of intestinal cancer, and used her experience to raise awareness of the disease.